 - He wants to know if he should buy video cameras or hire a security guard patrol to get proof of crime

 - Your first priority is the safety of any tenants, unit occupants, and even trespassers.

 - Next, you need to make an assessment of who is living there and the condition of every unit.

 - Search for paperwork, leases, rent checks, receipts, deposit accounts, HUD correspondence, etc.

 - You need to address this problem quickly, but in an organized manner with a plan.

-- Until you get some training, hire a property management consultant that specializes in distressed rental housing to assist with:
+- Until you get some training, hire a property management consultant that specializes in a distressed rental housing to assist with: